What is Chiropractic?

 Chiropractic has helped millions of people recover form sickness, disease and disability and minimized the use of drugs and surgery in their lives.
-The doctor of chiropractic analyses your body for vertebral subluxation, a severe form of spinal nerve stress,using his or her hands and other analysis tools, and then corrects or removes any spinal nerve stress using various spinal adjusting techniques.
+The doctor of chiropractic analyzes your body for vertebral subluxation, a severe form of spinal nerve stress,using his or her hands and other analysis tools, and then corrects or removes any spinal nerve stress using various spinal adjusting techniques.

 Subluxations come from stress.

 It may occur in infancy from a difficult birth or childhood falls.
 Later in life, emotional tension or stress can gradually damage your spine or violent injuries from automobile accidents or sports can suddenly knock you "out of whack".